 Echinacea should be a part of your natural common cold and flu remedy survival stockpiles.
 This flowering herb boosts the immune system, and may increase is thought to increase the production of white blood cells.

 It boasts both antiviral and anti-inflammatory properties.
-Conditions and ailments echinacea is often used in natural home remedies to treat includes: ulcer, acid indigestion, diphtheria, fatigue, ADHD, yeast infections, malaria, migraines, rattlesnake bites, gum disease, syphilis, typhoid, tonsillitis, and urinary tract infections.
+Conditions and ailments echinacea is often used in natural home remedies to treat includes: ulcer, acid indigestion, diphtheria, fatigue, yeast infections, migraines, rattlesnake bites, gum disease, typhoid, tonsillitis, and many more.

 According to the University of Connecticut School of Pharmacy’s scientists, who reviewed a plethora of echinacea studies, taking the herb can reduce the chances of contracting the common cold by as much as 58%.
 Consuming the herb after catching a cold can also reduce the number of days afflicted with symptoms.